-Given its systemic importance for Ireland, we believe that there is a moderate probability of government support for BOI should the bank fail; however, this does not result in any uplift from the PR Assessments for both deposits and senior unsecured ratings since these ratings are already at the same level as Ireland's rating.
+Given its systemic importance for Ireland, we believe that there is a moderate probability of government support for BOI should the bank fail; however, this currently does not result in any uplift from the PR Assessments for both deposits and senior unsecured ratings since these ratings are already at the same level as Ireland's rating.
+Furthermore, an upgrade of the sovereign's rating by a notch will not result in a rating uplift due to the narrow rating differential between the support provider and bank's PR Assessment and our moderate likelihood of support assumption.